 Taking out a policy with your child as the main driver and you as a named driver will usually cost more than the other way around, but it could offer cheaper premiums compared to a policy in your child's name only.

 Insurers sometimes offer a cheaper price if an experienced driver also uses the car.
-This also means they can build a no claims bonus as the main driver that will reduce their premiums significantly when they renew.
+This also means your child can build a no claims bonus as the main driver, reducing their premiums significantly when they renew.

 Cheaper than a policy in their name only